 An example

 The Communications Team writes an article about applications of Computing Platform X to scientific field A. This article is written in conjunction with the engagement team to ensure that it depicts correctly the technical capabilities of Platform X.

-The Dissemination activity advises on the license that should be applied to Platform Y, ensures that all publications resulting from this collaboration are openly accessible and recommends this use case to the Communications Team.

-The Technical Outreach Team travels to an event where they meet scientists from field B and given them the article to read, as an example of what EGI’s computing services can do for science.
+The Technical Outreach Team travels to an event where they meet scientists from group B from field A and given them the article to read, as an example of what EGI’s computing services can do for science.
 Group B becomes interested and over the next few months, the Technical Outreach works together with them to come up with a plan to adapt Platform X to their needs.
 A Platform Y is created in result.

-The Communications Team writes an article.
+The Dissemination activity advises on the license that should be applied to Platform Y, ensures that all publications resulting from this collaboration are openly accessible and recommends this use case to the Communications Team.

 Communications Strategy

 The communication activities of EGI-Engage will build on the added values, lessons learned and relationships established during the previous EGI-InSPIRE project.
 The communications objectives of EGI-Engage are:

-1) Corporate image: maintain the EGI-Engage brand to maximise influence.
+Corporate image: maintain the EGI brand.

-2) Internal communications: manage the EGI-Engage communications channels (e.g.: website, director’s letters, newsletter, blog, newsfeed), to strengthen the EGI-Engage community and maximise both cooperation and synergies.
+Internal communications: manage the EGI-Engage communications channels (e.g.: website, director’s letters, newsletter, blog, newsfeed), to strengthen the EGI-Engage community and maximise both cooperation and synergies.
+Ensure that the members of the project are aware of what the rest of the team is doing.

-3) External communications: support the Engagement and Dissemination activities through the project’s communication channels.
+External communications: support the Engagement and Dissemination activities through the project’s communication channels.
 The communications’ contribution to these activities is also described in the Engagement and Dissemination chapters.